Body-Oriented Approach To Healing Trauma

 For further references and information online about SE™ go to www.traumahealing.com

-SE does not require you to re-tell or re‐live the traumatic event.
+SE does not require the client to re-tell or re‐live the traumatic event.
 However, working through the trauma story can be done more safely using SE.
 It offers the opportunity to engage, complete and resolve—in a slow and supported way—the body’s instinctual fight, flight, freeze and collapse responses.
 Individuals locked in anxiety or rage then relax into a growing sense of peace and safety.
 Those stuck in depression gradually find their feelings of hopelessness and numbness transformed into empowerment, triumph and mastery.
 SE catalyzes corrective bodily experiences that contradict those of fear and helplessness and seeks to restore a sense of aliveness and pleasure.
 This resets the nervous system, restores inner balance, enhances resilience to stress and increases people’s vitality, equanimity and capacity to actively engage in life.

 Note: The Somatic Experiencing Trauma Institute states that Somatic Experiencing is neither a form of psychotherapy nor a bodywork technique, though it lends itself well to being integrated into these and other treatment modalities.